-If there is a strong trend in the civic and social landscape in 2020 it is towards starting and building movements.
-In the past nonprofits, advocacy and issue groups were formed in similar ways but did not have as much emphasis on community engagement or media narratives.
+If there is a strong trend in the civic and social landscape it is towards starting and building movements.
+In the past, nonprofits, advocacy and issue groups were formed in similar ways but did not have as much emphasis on community engagement or media narratives.
 In the past few years movements have grown incredibly quickly online and in the real world environment.
 We are all familiar with #BlackLivesMatter or #MeToo or #ClimateStrike and how different they are from traditional advocacy or issue organizations.
 This piece looks at 5 things to think about when starting a movement and how crucial nonprofit software is to this.

 If you are looking around for an issue on which to create a movement you are probably in the wrong place.
 The key feature of movements as opposed to lobby groups or traditional advocacy groups is that the sense of urgency is immediate and apparent.
-In this sense you are not looking to start the movement so much as get in on the ground floor.
+In this sense you are not looking to start the movement so much as get in on the ground floor with advocacy software.
 Identifying the beginnings of a movement means looking for a pain point in the social landscape that is already apparent to you, it might be climate, or race, or inequity but it is likely to be something that you have thought about or discussed with friends.

 Understanding where the movement is in its development is important.
 Derek Sivers has a great Ted Talk that uses a dancing man as an analogy to describe the inflection points in a movement.
 In it he talks about the lone person who begins the movement but he talks about the key moment as being when a second or third person joins the movement and gives it support and credibility.

 Assuming it is clear to you what issue it is that you are compelled to work on, it is now your task to join that person or group while the movement is still very early stage and apply yourself to growing it.
 Applying a vision of where the movement needs to go and how to achieve its objectives might be the first step in having an impact.